Air France Flight 8969: 24 December

-At noon, the French Minister of Foreign Affairs, Alain Juppé, organised a crisis team meeting (similar to UK’s COBRA emergency crisis meeting), and Charles Pasqua, Interior Minister of France, met his aides.
-French Prime Minister Édouard Balladur was recalled from his Christmas holiday in Chamonix, France, and other government officials were also summoned from their vacations.
+At noon, the French minister for foreign affairs, Alain Juppé, organised a crisis team meeting, and Charles Pasqua, France's interior minister, met his aides.
+French prime minister Édouard Balladur was recalled from his Christmas holiday in Chamonix, France, and other government officials were also summoned from their vacations.
 Balladur recollected spending the entire afternoon on the telephone, trying to determine what was happening and feeling confused.
-According to Balladur, the Algerian authorities wanted to crack down on the terrorists and Balladur himself encountered difficulties discussing the events.
+According to Balladur, the Algerian authorities wanted to crack down on the militants and Balladur himself encountered difficulties discussing the events.
 At one point, the hijackers dropped the demand for the release of the FIS party leaders.
 Two hours into the hijacking, the men told the captain to depart for Paris so that they could hold a press conference there.
 The captain could not take off because the aircraft boarding stairs were still attached to the plane and the Algerian authorities were blocking the runway with parked vehicles.
 When the hijackers forced the captain to ask for the boarding stairs to be removed, the Algerian authorities refused, determined not to give in to any of the hijackers' demands.
 The GIA men announced that they would detonate the aircraft unless the Algerian authorities followed their orders.

 During the passport check, the hijackers had noticed that one of the passengers on the flight was an Algerian police officer.
 In order to force the Algerian government to comply with their demands, the hijackers approached the police officer and told him to follow them.
 Kakachi remembered that the police officer, seated two rows behind her, was hesitant as he did not know what they were going to do.
 Several passengers recalled him pleading "Don't kill me, I have a wife and child!"
 The hijackers shot the police officer in the head at the top of the boarding stairs.
 The pilots and most of the passengers were not aware at first that the man had been killed.
-Captain Delhemme recalled that his first contact with the passenger cabin during the hijacking was when a flight attendant, allowed into the cockpit, asked the pilots if they needed anything.
-According to Delhemme, he asked for a glass of water from the attendant to ease the pilots' parched throats.
-At this point, the attendant whispered to Delhemme that the hijackers had killed a passenger.
+Captain Dhellemme recalled that his first contact with the passenger cabin during the hijacking was when a flight attendant, allowed into the cockpit, asked the pilots if they needed anything.
+According to Dhellemme, he asked for a glass of water from the attendant to ease the pilots' parched throats.
+At this point, the attendant whispered to Dhellemme that the hijackers had killed a passenger.